xxfoundation/elixxir-docs/message_pickup.md

 find the proper decryption key.

 ## Match by Message Fingerprint

-Clients keep track of their fingerprints to key mappings so that they can later match keys for decryption of received messages.

 Clients store a mapping from fingerprints to keys so that later they can look up a key based on it's mapped association with a given message fingerprint.